Within the admin area of Stream, administrators can set some organisation-wide settings.

 Note: Just because your Stream allows Public Registration, this doesn’t automatically give users the right to view each course within your organisation.
 On a course-by-course basis, you can make courses public or secret, elect to allow users to self-enrol to the course, or to deny this privilege.

 Default Game Settings

 Stream awards Experience Points (XP) for actions to encourage engagement and social interactions.
-In the organisation settings you can set some course gamification settings that will be used by default when you create a new course, unless you specify otherwise
+In the organisation settings you can set some course gamification settings that will be used by default when you create a new course, unless you specify otherwise.
+These include:

 To learn more about game settings, visit our article here.

 Leaderboard Opt Out will cause users to be hidden from the course leader boards by default.

 - Anonymous will replace their name on the leader board with "Anonymous User"

 - Hidden will not show any entry for the user on the leaderboard